What are the empirical formulas of substances with the following ... | Pearson+ Channels

 Play a video:

 Hello.
-Everyone in this question were given the following percentages and were asked the empirical formula, There's gonna be a total of 100%.
-So we're gonna assume that we have 100 g of the compound.
-So the first thing we need to do is convert the percentages into grams, 26.41 g of sodium.
-And now we need to convert the grams into moles only one mole Of sodium, the molar mass which is 22.99 g.
-And this will give us 1.15 moles of sodium.
-Then we have 36.84 g a sulfur.
-And in one mole Of sulfur we have 32.07 g of sulfur.
-And this will give us 1.15 moles of sulfur.
-And then we have 36.76 g of oxygen.
-And in one mole of oxygen F 16 g.
-And this will give us 2.3 moles of oxygen.
+Everyone in this question was given the following percentages and we need to calculate the empirical formula.
+This is gonna be 100% in total.
+We're going to assume that we have 100 g of the compound.
+So the first thing we can do is convert the percentages into grams.
+We have 64 126 grams of carbon.
+Now we can convert grams to most.
+So in one mode of carbon, 12.01 g.
+And that'll give us 5.35 balls of carbon.
+And then we have 7.21g of hydrogen And then one more of hydrogen Of 1.01 g.
+And this will give us 7.14 balls of hydrogen.
+There are 28 on fire four grams of oxygen.
+And in one mold of oxygen.
+F 16 grams of oxygen.
+And this will give us 1.78 moles of oxygen.
 And now we need to find the smallest ratio by dividing by the smallest number of moles.
-So for sodium With 1.15 By about 1.15.
-Let's give us one.
-So for 1.155 x 1.15.
-Let's give us one for oxygen.
-Have 2.35 by 1.15.
-And this will give us two.
-We're gonna have a.
-S. 02.
-It's gonna be D. Thanks for watching my video and I hope it was helpful
+Go for carbon.
+There are 5.35 By about 1.78.
+This will give us three or hydrogen.
+I have 7.14.
+About about 1.78.
+Nice to give us four.
+And for oxygen The 1.78.
+What about 1.78?
+Just give us one.
+So we're gonna have seed three, age four.
+Oh, there's going to be a thanks for watching my video and I hope it was helpful